 We now present the core rules of our module type system, which are summarized in Fig. 6 and Fig. 8.
-The rest of the rules are postponed to Appendix A. For clarity of presentation, our module type system requires module paths to always be long modules paths, from the root of the program to the sub-module called (we give a simple example in Fig. 7).
-This allows to have a simpler module resolution mechanism, by
+The rest of the rules are in the full version [7].
+For clarity of presentation, our module type system requires module paths to always be long modules paths, from the root of the program to the sub-module called (we give a simple example in Fig. 7).
+This allows to have a simpler module resolution mechanism, by removing any scoping issues.
+This is done without loss of module A = { module B = { · · · } module C = { module E = A.B module F = B }} ( Valid full path ) ( Invalid path )

-'''

-module A = {

-module B = { · · · }

-module C = {

-module E = A.B ( Valid full path )

-module F = B ( Invalid path )

-}}

-'''